 Mexico: clinic & mobile services bring education and aid

-With IFAW’s support, HSC has expanded its spay/neuter program, rescued sick and abandoned animals from the city dump, developed an education program for schoolchildren, and lobbied for improved municipal regulations on animal control.
-Through continued efforts to promote adoption and responsible pet care, dogs and cats are increasingly enjoying the status of valued community members
+With IFAW’s support, HSC expanded its spay/neuter program, improved their veterinary protocols and policies, rescued sick and abandoned animals from the streets and the city dump, and lobbied for improved municipal regulations on animal control.
+Through continued efforts to promote adoption and responsible care of companion animals, dogs and cats are increasingly enjoying the status of valued community members.

-Today, HSC is seen as a regional model of humane population management, animal care and education.
-IFAW’s continued efforts now focus on the city of Playa del Carmen.
+Today, HSC is seen as a successful model of humane population management, animal care and awareness.
+IFAW’s support to the HSC successfully stopped in 2012 to focus on the city of Playa del Carmen.